 This fall into sin, brought about by the imputation of Adam’s guilt is often referred to as Total Depravity.
 Total depravity, because the totality of man’s mind and body is effected by sin.
 There is no part of man now which desires to honor and worship God by submitting to His authority and obeying His commandments.
-Although he knows from the observance of creation that God exists and is worthy of his honor and worship, he nevertheless suppresses this knowledge in unrighteousness.
+Although he knows from the simple observation of nature that God exists and is worthy of his honor and worship, he nevertheless suppresses this knowledge in unrighteousness.
 (Romans 1:28-32)

 Genesis 2:16-17 And the Lord God commanded the man, saying, “You may surely eat of every tree of the garden, but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die.”

 In addition to this imputation of Adam’s sin, and due to total depravity, each man goes on to add his own sinning to Adam’s sin.
 That is, his disobedience compounds.
 He begins with Adam’s guilt imputed to him, and then adds the guilt of his own disobedience to this.
 Thus, both groups of people, those whom God had determined to save, and those whom He had determined to condemn, find themselves in utter need of salvation from God’s good and right punishment for their sins.

 God had predetermined from eternity to send His own Son to die for those whom He had predetermined to save.
 This occurred in the fullness of time after Jesus Christ, the only begotten Son of God, partook of human flesh.
 He who was and is the eternal Son of God condescended to be born of a virgin, born under the law in order to redeem those of His elect who were under the condemnation of the law.
 This Son of God is the eternal second Person of the Holy Trinity, the only begotten Son of God, God of God, Jesus Christ.